 In reference to the feature article Melissa wrote for the Illinois Business Journal’s November 2015 “Women in Law” special section, Lorraine Cavataio of Sandberg Phoenix & von Gontard P.C. had this to say to Melissa: “THANK YOU!!!!!
 You made me sound awesome!”

 “Melissa’s ability to communicate ideas and messages in both visual and written form makes her an asset to the community.
-Her time as a columnist for the Journal has been most appreciated.”– Robert Lyons, regional editor, Jersey County Journal
+Her time as a columnist for the Journal has been most appreciated.”– Robert Lyons, former regional editor, Jersey County Journal

 “Melissa has always been an advocate for the arts for the many years I have known her and she is one of the most creative and astute individuals I know.
 She is willing to find new ways of supporting all of the visual and performing arts and she has been invaluable in helping Alton Little Theater re-vamp its Website and overall marketing strategies.
 Melissa brought ALT up-to-date with new technologies and increased our on-line traffic within a few months.
 She is a get-it-done resource for any group!”– Lee Cox, public relations director, Alton Little Theater